Beijing 2022: After second gold, Eileen Gu enjoys deserved victory lap | DW | 18.02.2022

 "I'm a very competitive person and I'm also a very goal-oriented person.
 So the answer to that, in short, is I don't know," she said.
 "I'm going to do what makes me happy.
 I still love skiing.
 I'd love to continue skiing."

 Given her popularity in China and the polarizing coverage around her, Gu doesn't look to be going anywhere.
-For now, she'll just enjoy her victory lap.
+For now, she's simply basking in her victory lap.

 Edited by: Chuck Penfold